okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

     Performance aspects are critical components of the user experience and are included within this category.
 This includes loading times, responsiveness, and rendering performance.

-    It is important to evaluate performance using a **dataset with at lease 10M rows**, which represents a large dataset well.
+    It is important to evaluate performance using a **dataset with at least 10M rows**, which represents a large dataset well.
 An example of such a dataset is available for download here: [Contoso 10M.7z (420 MB)](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/download/ready-to-use-data/pbix-10M.7z)

 ### Support